D-e-n-b-o-t/d-e-n-b-o-t.github.io/content/articles/en/150-days-with-duolingo.md

 Tried watching [La Casa de Papel](https://en.wikipedia.org/wiki/Money_Heist) (by the way, it literally translates to Money House, not Money Heist).
 I can understand the context in places and tell a lot about what is being talked about, but small details still slip by my ears.
 Sometimes the characters seem to talk too fast.

-I can read the news hardly, because, in many articles, sophisticated and unusual words are used, so I have to use a translator.
+I can hardly read the news, because, in many articles, sophisticated and unusual words are used, so I have to use a translator.

 But songs are different because they are slower.
 I finally understand what [Shakira](https://youtu.be/DUT5rEU6pqM?t=125) sings (she definitely can make a man wanna speak Spanish) and all the other trending Espanglish musicians.